 Take Gal 3.13 for example.
 We have every reason to believe God did not in fact curse Jesus, nor is God of the opinion that whoever hangs on a tree is cursed by him.
 That is Israel’s false belief, but God gives himself to it (allowing it to exhaust its resources on him).
 But assuming it is not true that whoever hangs on a tree is cursed by God, how can God demonstrate this to be a false belief?
 How can God demonstrate that he doesn’t need or require blood sacrifice in the slightest?
 He demonstrates this by hanging on a tree without being cursed.
 So Christ “becomes a curse” for us in the sense that he is treated by us in all the ways we identify with being cursed by God, not because we’re right in believing God to curse the innocent victims we hang on trees, but precisely because we’re wrong, and so that we can be proved wrong, to have ever thought so.

 So Heb 10.5-7’s “sacrifice and offering you did not desire” is true.
-Fine.
 But where then does “so a body you have prepared for me” come in?
 Not to introduce a source of blood that God is interested in.
 On the contrary.
 It is to demonstrate the lengths to which God will go to demonstrate how antithetical blood sacrifice is to God.
 How can God get it across to Israel that he’s not interested in blood sacrifice whatsoever?
-The answer is: by submitting himself (“a body you have prepared for me”) to our sacrificial machinery – antithetical to him in every way – and then rising from the dead to expose once and for all its failure and impotency.
+The answer: by submitting himself (“a body you have prepared for me”) to our sacrificial machinery – antithetical to him in every way – and then rising from its death to expose once and for all its failure and impotence.

 Contra McKnight, we can affirm with full seriousness the consequences of sin, the divine intention to deal with them, and that Christ finally deals with them without understanding salvation in penal terms at all.